TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 Consider the case, where we have some  high-entropy data considering coin flips but in which the data is non-uniform.
 Let this be the case of a 1000 coin flips.
 In this case, consider that a $1$ is outputted with a probability of $p$.
 In order to make the high-entropy data to be completely uniform, we can combine them in pairs in order to generate the random numbers.
 ## Defining Perfect Secrecy
 We assume that there is an adversary who knows the probability distribution of the message space $M$.
+As